ethereum-optimism/specs/specs/interop.md

 Address: `0x4200000000000000000000000000000000000022`

-The `CrossL2Inbox` is responsible for relaying a cross chain message on the destination chain.
+The `CrossL2Inbox` is responsible for executing a cross chain message on the destination chain.
-It is permissionless to finalize a cross chain message on behalf of any user.
+It is permissionless to execute a cross chain message on behalf of any user.
 Certain protocol enforced invariants must be preserved to ensure safety of the protocol.

 #### Invariants

-- The timestamp of relaying message MUST be less than or equal to the timestamp of the initiating message
+- The timestamp of executing message MUST be less than or equal to the timestamp of the initiating message
 - The chain id of the initiating message MUST be in the dependency set
-- The relaying message MUST be initiated by an externally owned account such that the top level EVM call frame enters the `CrossL2Inbox`
+- The executing message MUST be initiated by an externally owned account such that the top level EVM call frame enters the `CrossL2Inbox`
-- The chain id of the initiating message MUST not be the chain id of the relaying message
+- The chain id of the initiating message MUST not be the chain id of the executing message

 ##### Only EOA Invariant

-The `onlyEOA` invariant on relaying a cross chain message enables static analysis on relaying messages.
+The `onlyEOA` invariant on executing a cross chain message enables static analysis on executing messages.
-This allows for the derivation pipeline and block builders to reject relaying messages that do not have a corresponding initiating message.
+This allows for the derivation pipeline and block builders to reject executing messages that do not have a corresponding initiating message.

 It may be possible to relax this invariant in the future if the block building process is efficient